arturovictoriar/simple_shell/README.md

 #### OPTIONS

 This shell does not take any options as of now.
+However it does handle the CTRL+D and CTRL+C keyboard signals.

 #### ARGUMENTS